Bonnie Wright

 Bonnie Wright with her parents and brother

-Bonnie and her brother Lewis were engrossed in the Harry Potter stories.
-They knew all the Hogwarts characters and imagined themselves partaking in magical adventures.
+Bonnie and her brother Lewis were completely absorbed in the Harry Potter stories.
+They knew all the Hogwarts characters by heart and imagined themselves going on magical adventures.
 Bonnie was nine when Lewis found out that their favorite book series was being turned into films.
-He realized that his red-haired sister fit J.K.
-Rowling's exact description and suggested that Bonnie audition.
+He realized his red-haired sister was a perfect match for J.K.
+Rowling's description and suggested Bonnie audition.
 She was excited, and her parents supported her decision.

 Harry Potter: Ginny Weasley

-The girl was cast for the role without much trouble, even though she had no acting experience except for a few school plays.
+She landed the role without much trouble, despite having no acting experience beyond a few school plays.
 The main trio was already decided: Daniel Radcliffe was chosen for the role of Harry Potter, Emma Watson played Hermione, and Ron Weasley (Ginny's brother) was portrayed by Rupert Grint.

 Bonnie Wright in Harry Potter and the Sorcerer's Stone